Zoledronic Acid Infusion

 Where are Zoledronic Acid Infusions Performed?

-At Hunter Pain Clinic, the infusion is organised by our nurses.
+- At HPC, the infusion is organised by our nurses.
 One of our clinic nurses will fax and email a referral form to Lifescreen Australia.
 A member of staff from Lifescreen will contact you to arrange a date, time and location that suits.
 A prescription for Zoledronic Acid will be faxed to your nominated pharmacy for you to collect prior to having the infusion.

 What Are the Side Effects?